auroraextensions/docs/docs/magento/extensions/1.x/cloudpubsubeventanalytics/docs/index.md

 ## What is Cloud Pub/Sub Event Analytics?

-Cloud Pub/Sub Event Analytics is a Magento extension for streaming event-driven business analytics data from Magento to Cloud Pub/Sub.
-It eliminates the need for an external endpoint to ingest Cloud Pub/Sub message data, and provides an easy-to-use interface with a variety of events and fields to select for data collection.
+Cloud Pub/Sub Event Analytics is a Magento extension for streaming event-driven business analytics data to [Cloud Pub/Sub](https://cloud.google.com/pubsub/).
+It eliminates the need for an external integration service to connect Magento to Cloud Pub/Sub, and provides an easy-to-use interface with a variety of events and fields to select for data collection.